rilhia/glucose-grand-prix/README.md

    ![Step 9](images/Glooko_8.png)

 10. Modify the **`startDate`** and **`endDate`** to match the time range you want.
-    For example, changing from 2025 to 2023 allows you to pull older data:
+    For example, changing the **`startDate`** year from 2025 to 2023 allows us to pull an extra two years' worth of data:

     ```
     startDate=2023-07-07T00:00:00.000Z&endDate=2025-07-20T23:59:59.999Z